sadanandpai/javascript-code-challenges/challenges/collections-challenges.md

 <br />

-#### Q21
-### Write a code to eliminate duplicate objects in an array where each object has an 'id' property which can be used to identify the object and the duplicate object with lower rank to be removed
+### Q. Write a code to eliminate duplicate objects in an array where each object has an 'id' property which can be used to identify the object and the duplicate object with lower rank to be removed
 ```js
 // Example
 const arr = [